The genuine DriverFinder.exe file is a software component of DriverFinder by DeskToolsSoft.

 DriverFinder.exe is not a Windows system file.
-The process starts when Windows starts (see Registry key: Run).
 The program is not visible.
-The file has a digital signature.
+DriverFinder.exe is certified by a trustworthy company.
+The application is loaded during the Windows boot process (see Registry key: Run).
 DriverFinder.exe is able to record keyboard and mouse inputs.
 Therefore the technical security rating is 35% dangerous, however you should also read the user reviews.

 Recommended: Identify DriverFinder.exe related errors

 Important: Some malware camouflages itself as DriverFinder.exe.
 Therefore, you should check the DriverFinder.exe process on your PC to see if it is a threat.
 We recommend Security Task Manager for verifying your computer's security.
 This was one of the Top Download Picks of The Washington Post and PC World.